 Mossley Hill Childcare

-Mossley Hill Childcare is a private day nursery situated in the leafy suburbs of Sefton Park.
-The nursery is run by Christine Barnes BA ( Hons) QTS who also has Early Years Professional Status.
-The nursery is closely monitored by CCTV 24 hours a day.
+Mossley Hill Childcare and Mossley Hill Childcare 2 are private day nurseries situated in the leafy suburbs of Sefton Park.
+The nurseries are run by Christine Barnes BA ( Hons) QTS who also has Early Years Professional Status.
+The nurseries are closely monitored by CCTV 24 hours a day.
 There are discounts for siblings and teachers are entitled to a reduced rate during summer holidays.
-The nursery has an excellent reputation and has a lot of custom through word of mouth.
-There are strong links between parents and carers and children's learning has been deemed good (2015) by Ofsted, preparing them for the transition through nursery into school.
-We offer both 15 and 30 hour government funded childcare.
+The nurseries have an excellent reputation and have a lot of custom through word of mouth.
+There are strong links between parents and carers and children's learning has been deemed good (2018) by Ofsted, preparing them for the transition through nursery into school.
+We offer both 15 and 30 hour government funded childcare. for 2, 3 and 4 year olds.

 Who to contact